FreeCAD/FreeCAD-documentation/wiki/Sketcher_CreateEllipseByCenter.md

-*The sequence of clicks is indicated by yellow arrows with numbers.
-C is the center, a - major diameter, b - minor diameter, F1, F2 are foci.*
+*The sequence of clicks is indicated by yellow arrows with numbers.<br/>C is the center, a - major diameter, b - minor diameter, F1, F2 are foci.*

 ## Usage